 Figure 3: Open dialog box

 - Once the MP3 file(s) is/are added to the Available Files list, select the file(s) you want to convert.
 Then click the Convert button (highlighted in blue within Figure 3).
 The converted files will typically be in the same folder as the original and will have a WAV suffix.
-Note that the converted file is still an MP3 file with the same size as the original file -- but it has a WAV file extension that can easily convince PowerPoint that you are adding a WAV (and not an MP3) as your transition or animation sound.
+Note that the converted file is still an MP3 file with the same size as the original file.
+However, it has a WAV file extension that can easily convince PowerPoint that you are adding a WAV (and not an MP3) as your transition or animation sound.